bruchh/co-creating/toolkit/docs/achieving-impact/bringing-results-to-young-people.md

   position="Office for Social Affairs and Youth, City of Düsseldorf" />

-::: info Case study: Agenda of 'Co-creating our city' closing event in Düsseldorf
+::: info Case study: Agenda of 'Co-Creating Our City' closing event in Düsseldorf

 **Goals**